Wesleyan College: Academics

 Allie Luse Dick, teacher of voice, 1882-85.

-Wesleyan College has an undergraduate student population of around 600 with an acceptance rate of 67%.
+Wesleyan College has an undergraduate student population of around 600 with an acceptance rate of 62.1% and average high school GPA of 3.28.
 It has a student-faculty ratio of 7:1.
-In any given year, students from more than 20 states and over 20 countries around the world attend the school.
+In any given year, students from more than 20 states and over 20 countries around the world attend the college.
 Wesleyan offers 25 majors, 35 minors, and eight pre-professional programs.
-Students can earn a bachelor of arts, bachelor of fine arts, or bachelor of science in nursing degree.
+Students can earn a bachelor of arts, bachelor of science, or bachelor of science in nursing.
 Wesleyan is affiliated with the United Methodist Church.

 Rankings

-In the 2025 edition, U.S. News & World Report ranked Wesleyan College No. 6 out of 131 Regional Universities South and No.17 in Top Performers on Social Mobility.
-It received five stars out of five in reviews.
+In its 2026 edition, U.S. News & World Report ranked Wesleyan College fifth among 128 Regional Colleges South and ninth in the category "Top Performers on Social Mobility".

-In 2024, Washington Monthly ranked Wesleyan College 3rd among 223 colleges that award almost exclusively bachelor's degrees in the U.S. based on its contribution to the public good, as measured by social mobility, research, and promoting public service.
+In 2024, Washington Monthly ranked Wesleyan College third among 223 colleges that award almost exclusively bachelor's degrees in the U.S. based on its contribution to the public good, as measured by social mobility, research, and promoting public service.
 In 2024, Washington Monthly ranked Wesleyan College first in the service rank for bachelor's college.